 Public Works Yard.
-Located at 820 W. Liberty, this 3.5-acre lot is comprised of mostly open-ended bins (with protective curtains) where salt, brine, gravel and other materials are stored.
+Located at 820 W. Liberty, this 3.5-acre lot is comprised of mostly open-ended bins (some with protective curtains) where salt, brine, gravel and other materials are stored.
 This area included a small storage building, with most of the area sectioned off to allow for storage of road materials and equipment from Public Works Divisions.
 The yard also stores vehicles seized by the Police.
+In recent years, Staff has overseen the reconstruction of the Public Works Yard main entry drive and other improvements including the installation of a Storm interceptor, replacement of internal drive and pavement areas and the installation of curtain for the salt storage bins.